Tangential homoclinic points for Lozi maps: Boundary homoclinic points

 On the other hand, observe the forward images of $\gamma_i$ under $L_{a,b}^2$.
 We know that points in $\mathcal{Q}_1$ are mapped under $L_{a,b}$ to $\mathcal{Q}_1$ or $\mathcal{Q}_2$ above the curve $x=1-\frac{a}{b}|y|$, and points in $\mathcal{Q}_2$ which lie to the right of the curve $y=a|x|-1$ are mapped to those in $\mathcal{Q}_4$.
 Therefore, in order for some $\gamma_{j}$ to reach $\mathcal{Q}_2$, it will first intersect $\overline{AZ^{-1}}$, i.e., the polygon $\mathcal{F}$.
 Since $W_X^{u}$ has no self-intersections, further forward images of $\gamma_j$ can only intersect $L_{a,b}^{-1}(\varphi)$ inside $\mathcal{F}$, which leads us to the conclusion that no further forward images of $\gamma_i$ under $L_{a,b}^2$ intersect the $y$-axis below $A$.
 By consequence, no further forward images of $\gamma_i$ under $L_{a,b}$ intersect the curve $y=a|x|-1$ in $\mathcal{Q}_2$ either.
 This is a contradiction with the assumption that $\Delta$ intersects the negative $y$-axis, so $\delta_{i_0}$ is indeed a straight line segment. \end{proof}

-We want to determine homoclinic points for $X$ in the border case of their existence.
-From Lemma \ref{lemma:hom_tang} we know that in that case, all intersections of $W_X^u$ and $W_X^s$ are tangential except at $X$.
-Therefore, in the border case, we need to determine which post-critical points of $W_X^u$ lie on $W_X^s$, as well as which V-points of $W_X^s$ lie on $W_X^u$.
+We want to determine tangential homoclinic points for $X$ in the border case of their existence.
+In order to do that, we need to determine which post-critical points of $W_X^u$ lie on $W_X^s$, as well as which V-points of $W_X^s$ lie on $W_X^u$.

-Notice that all post-critical points on $W_X^u$ are forward iterates of points at which $W_X^u$ transversally intersects the $y$-axis.
+Notice that all post-critical points on $W_X^u$ are forward iterates of points at which $W_X^u$ transversely intersects the $y$-axis.
 In the following two lemmas, we show that these intersection points are contained in polygons bounded by parts of $W_X^u$ and parts of $W_X^s$.

 Let $\gamma_n,\delta_n\subset W_X^u$ and $\Gamma,\Delta\subset W_X^u$ be as in (\ref{eq:gamma_n_delta_n}) and (\ref{eq:Gamma_Delta}), respectively; see Figure \ref{figure:unstable_structure}.
 Also, let $[V,V^{-n_0}]^s$ be the zigzag part of $W_X^s$, as introduced in Lemma \ref{lem:zigzag}.